Noise-induced synchronization in coupled quantum oscillators: Lyapunov equations

 The off-diagonal $\tilde \Theta_{12}$ terms corresponds to the steady-state ``flow'' of quanta between the two oscillators.
-Interestingly, if there is a temperature bias between the two oscillators, we develop correlation since $\tilde\Theta_{12}\ne 0$.
-In fact, if we consider the time evolution of the population of oscillator 1:
+Interestingly, if there is a temperature bias between the two oscillators, the system develops correlation since $\tilde\Theta_{12}\ne 0$.
+However, a temperature bias does not create synchronisation (or anti-synchronisation) since the sign of $\gamma_{12}$ in the equations of motion for the moments does not change if $\bar{n}_1 \neq \bar{n}_2$.
+In fact, if we consider the time evolution of the population of oscillators 1 and 2 at different temperatures:

-This is a continuity equation since we have quanta entering from the bath (1st term) and leaving to the other oscillator (2nd term).
-For the stationary state, the two must be equal